MicrosoftEdge/WebView2Feedback/specs/template.md

 # Examples
 <!-- TEMPLATE
-    Use this section to explain the features of the API, showing example code with each description.
+    Use this section to explain the features of the API, showing example code with each description in both C# (for our WinRT API or .NET API) and in C++ for our COM API.
+Use snippets of the sample code you wrote for the sample apps.

     The general format is:

     ## FirstFeatureName